 Here’s what investors say about growth and value investing, and when we might see value investing begin to outperform again.

-How growth investing and value investing differ
+Differences between growth investing and value investing

-Many might see the distinction between growth and value as somewhat arbitrary, but it’s useful to lay out what might differ between the two approaches, even if it seems a bit like a stereotype.
+Many see the distinction between growth and value as somewhat arbitrary, but it’s useful to lay out what might differ between the two approaches, even if it seems a bit like a stereotype.

 Growth investors look for $100 stocks that could be worth $200 in a few years if the company continues to grow quickly.
-As such, the success of their investment relies on the expansion of the company and the market continuing to value growth stocks at a premium valuation, as measured by a P/E ratio maybe, in later years if the company continues to succeed.
+As such, the success of their investment relies on the expansion of the company and the market continuing to price growth stocks at a premium valuation, as measured by a P/E ratio maybe, in later years if the company continues to succeed.

 Many of America’s most famous investors are value investors, including Warren Buffett, Charlie Munger and Ben Graham, among many others.
 Still, plenty of very wealthy individuals own growth stocks, including Amazon’s founder Jeff Bezos and hedge fund billionaire Bill Ackman, and even Buffett has shifted his approach to become more growth-oriented these days.